Paleochristian Churches Part V – The Basilica of Santa Sabina in Rome

 Tempietto sul Clitunno.
 Fujifilm GFX 50R camera, Fujifilm GF32-64mm R LM WR lens (click to enlarge).

-In fact, to me this pretty little building is almost as interesting as an actual pagan temple, not least because it is not really all that much newer than a pagan temple would be.
+So it was probably never a pagan temple, having been built as a Christian church.
+But to me this pretty little building is almost as interesting as an actual pagan temple, not least because it is not really all that much newer than a pagan temple would be.
 The central part, a barrel-vaulted chapel, dates from the late 4th Century, which makes it seriously old, a hundred years or so before the traditional date of the fall of the western Empire.

 Tempietto sul CLitunno